 The European Get Online Week was inspired by the campaign with the same name ran by UK Online Centres in the UK.

-Telecentre-Europe scaled it up at the European level, to get new computer users online by helping them to get through the doors of their local ICT learning centres, enabling the staff to build people’s confidence to move on into a more structured learning.
+Telecentre Europe extended it to the European level, to get new computer users online by helping them to get through the doors of their local ICT learning centres, enabling the staff to build people’s confidence to move on into a more structured learning.
 Since its take-off in 2010, the Get Online Week campaign has reached more than 600.000 Europeans in more than 20.000 learning centres across Europe.
-Thanks to the campaign, more than 100.000 people have used the internet for the very first time.
+Thanks to the campaign, more than 100.000 people have use the Internet for the very first time.